jupyter/jupyter.github.io/README.md

   own banner container and styling: jupyter.org styles it with the `.global-banner` component, and documentation sites style it with their theme's announcement banner.
-- Changes take effect on jupyter.org when the site is rebuilt (a few minutes after merging), and on documentation sites at the next page load — no documentation rebuilds are needed, and previously published documentation versions pick up the change too.

 ### Subscribing a documentation site to the banner